Members visit free all year! Join or renew today.

-You can find our breeding pair of dwarf mongoose in Carnivore Kingdom.
+You can find our breeding pair of dwarf mongoose (Elliot and Diva) in Carnivore Kingdom.
 They are usually terrestrial and can be located on the floor of their habitat.
 On occasion they will hop up onto the rocky ledges, showing off their great leaping and climbing abilities.
-We also have a trio located at the Rare Animal Conservation Center right next to our naked mole-rat colony.
+We also have a pair of brothers located at the Rare Animal Conservation Center right next to our naked mole-rat colony.

 Have a question about this animal?

 Ask an expert on our Docent Council!

 Mongoose utilize many vocalizations.
 Some are used to alert the pack of danger or signal time to move, others allow subadults to communicate with young.
 The vocalizations sound like: tinkling, trilling, vibrating, chirrups and "twitters".